Aronno1920/AWS-Cloud-Technical/README.md

 * **Amazon Virtual Private Cloud (VPC)** - VPC is a logically isolated section of the AWS Cloud where you can launch AWS resources.
 * **VPC Subnets** - VPC Subnets are divisions within a VPC that allow you to organize resources.
 They are associated with a specific availability zone (AZ) in a region.
 * **Route Tables** - Route Tables contains a set of rules, called routes, that are used to determine where network traffic is directed.
+* **Internet Gateway** - Internet Gateway enables communication between instances in your VPC and the internet.
+It serves as a horizontally scaled, redundant component.
+* **Amazon Route 53** - Route 53 is a scalable and highly available domain name system (DNS) web service.
+It translates user-friendly domain names into IP addresses.
+* **Virtual Private Network (VPN) and Direct Connect** - VPN and Direct Connect services provide secure and dedicated network connections between your on-premises data center and your VPC.
+* **Security Group and Network ACL** - Security Group act as virtual firewalls for your instances, controlling inbound and outbound traffic.
+Network ACL are stateless and operate at the subnet level.